openhab/openhab-jruby/docs/testing.md

    addon like `binding-astro` if you need to be able to create things from your rules.
 Note that the addon isn't actually allowed to start, just be installed to make type metadata from XML available.
+- If you have any Things in your openHAB instance that take two minutes to come online due to missing type metadata, you can force them to initialize immediately by calling {OpenHAB::RSpec::Helpers#initialize_missing_thing_types}.

 ## Configuration